martianbandit/Agentic-Coding-Framework/01_AI-RUN/Template/PRD_template.md

 ### 4.1.
 Performance
 *AI Proposal:*
 *   Web Vitals (LCP, FID, CLS) should be in the 'Good' range.
-*   Server-side (Supabase Edge Function) responses for typical API calls should be < 500ms under normal load.
+*   Server-side (e.g., Supabase Edge Function if used) responses for typical API calls should be < 500ms under normal load.
 *   Page transitions should feel instant.
 `[User to Adjust/Confirm AI's Proposed Performance NFRs]`

 ### 4.2.
 Scalability
 *AI Proposal:*
-*   The system should leverage Supabase's inherent scalability for database and authentication.
+*   If Supabase is chosen, the system should leverage its inherent scalability for database and authentication.
 *   Edge functions should be written statelessly to allow for easy scaling.
 *   Target: Handle 1000 concurrent users with acceptable performance (as defined in 4.1) after initial launch phase.
 `[User to Adjust/Confirm AI's Proposed Scalability NFRs]`